esyede/rakit/packages/docs/data/validation.md

 ## Validation Guide

-After performing validation, you need an easy way to return those error messages to the view so they can be seen by the user.

-Easy.
-Let's explore the common scenario below.
-We will define two routes:
+The errors still have to reach the view.
+The usual shape is two routes:

 ```php
 Route::get('register', function () {